Duration:

 This MSc can form part of the Oxford 1+1 Programme, which enables students to combine their MSc with the Oxford MBA (Said Business School) in order to provide a two-year Oxford postgraduate experience that combines the depth of study of an MSc, with the managerial and leadership breadth of an MBA.

-This year, the Oxford Internet Institute is joining the University of Oxford’s pilot on selection procedures which aims to explore actions aimed at better contextualising admissions procedures for graduate students while minimising conscious and unconscious bias.
+The Oxford Internet Institute is participating in the University of Oxford’s pilot on selection procedures, which aims to explore actions aimed at better contextualising admissions procedures for graduate students while minimising conscious and unconscious bias.
 For all our courses, the socio-economic data you provide in the application form will be used to contextualise the shortlisting and decision-making processes.
 For details about the pilot and the actions we are taking, please see the University’s page on the Pilot selection procedure.

 12 noon UK time (midday) on: